Anthony R. Dickinson: Life

-R(D)SVS Visiting Research Fellowship (1990), and the distinguished MRC Advanced Studentship (1987–88).

 Memberships

 Dickinson's professional memberships include the Society for Psychological Science and the American Association for the Advancement of Science.
-He is an Associate Fellow of the British Psychological Society, the Hong Kong Psychological Society, the British Brain Research Association, the International Brain Research Organisation, The International Primatological Society, The New York Academy of Sciences, The Primate Society of Great Britain, the Royal Zoological Society of Scotland, the Society for Neuroscience, the Scottish Primate Group, and the Vision Sciences Society.
+He is an associate fellow of the British Psychological Society, the Hong Kong Psychological Society, the British Brain Research Association, the International Brain Research Organisation, The International Primatological Society, The New York Academy of Sciences, the Primate Society of Great Britain, the Royal Zoological Society of Scotland, the Society for Neuroscience, the Scottish Primate Group, and the Vision Sciences Society.